Last about update: 2023-03-15 12:00

 I do not see patches before they are published to the website.
 If there is a delay, it's most likely because the most recent patch changed the internal data structure used, and the Hoboleaks update generator had to be manually tweaked to account for this.

 How do I compensate you?
+(Creator Code)

 I have some other question that isn't listed here.
 How do I reach you?